A Valentine Story by Sharon Holtz

 reservations, others were ordering fresh cut flowers, and then there were the

-pick up cards, and Heart-shaped boxes of chocolates for the loved ones in
+up cards, and Heart-shaped boxes of chocolates for the loved ones in their lives.

 Catherine knew there would not be any of those stereotypical little gestures

 between her, and Vincent.
 Things other couples in love do, not on this

 Valentine's day this year, or in the Valentine's days in the years to come.